top of page

 Vehicles: A vehicle or side-by-side will be available for ranch work.

-Additional items the intern should bring: Bring any personal items you need.
+Additional items to bring: Any personal items you need.
 Gear for all weather, sun, and rain protection.
 Work boots, riding boots, and own horse tack if preferred.

-Living at Haythorn Ranch: Ogallala, NE has all the basic amenities including places to eat and drink, grocery stores, small-town shopping, and a hospital.
+Living at the Haythorn Ranch: Ogallala offers all the basic amenities, including places to eat and drink, grocery stores, small-town shopping, and a hospital.
 Haythorn Ranch has an Events Center and a Gift Shop.
-The Haythorns attend several rodeos in the summer and host events weekly at the ranch an intern will have an opportunity to take part in if desired.
+The Haythorns attend several rodeos in the summer and host events weekly at the ranch, where an intern will have an opportunity to take part if desired.

 bottom of page